starfederation/datastar-restructure-interim/design/SDK.md

 The core mechanics of Datastar's SSE support is

-1. Data gets send to browser as SSE events
+1. Data gets send to browser as SSE events.
-2. Data comes in via JSON from browser under a `datastar` namespace
+2. Data comes in via JSON from browser under a `datastar` namespace.

-### Constraints

 # Library